 How to Cook Bacon in an Instant Pot

-Cooking bacon in an Instant Pot definitely has it’s pros and cons.
+Cooking bacon in a pressure cooker definitely has its pros and cons.
 I’ll share with you my pros and cons right now.
 The biggest pro is that you can easily fry this bacon in minutes and you won’t have a greasy mess all over your cooktop or stove.
-The biggest con is that thinner and fatty bacon will cook fast and probably crumble.
+The biggest con is that thinner and fatty bacon will cook fast and probably crumble to be more like bacon bits.

 - POWER ON.
 Plug in the Instant Pot and hit the Saute function to get started.
+No need to use actual pressure cooking, the manual mode, or, a quick release.
 While the saute mode is heating up, grab the bacon and cut it in half.

 - ADD.
 Once the saute function has reached HOT, it’s time to add in the bacon pieces.
-I’ll add about 4-5 pieces of bacon at a time.
+I’ll add about 4-5 bacon pieces at a time.

 - TIME.
 I cook my bacon in the Instant Pot for 2 minutes per side.
 For extra done, extra crispy bacon, increase the time as needed.